spenceryr/pd_synth_demo/README.md

 This is a Pure Data patch to demonstrate a very simple wavetable synthesizer with 4 voices created using additive synthesis.

 To run my patch, open the file called **OPEN_ME.pd**.
 You can play from a midi keyboard or you can press the "play" button to play from my qlist.
+Make sure the volume of the output object is high enough to hear.

 If the patch doesn't work or if something gets messed up, press the "grand reset" button.
 You are able to change each waveform by drawing on it, or if you go into the subpatch, you can send a "sinesum" message to the wavesynth objects.

 In order to do a polyphonic synth, I had to make the wavesynth subpatches seperate and they had to use the same wavetable and parameters.
 The only parameter that is variable (i.e. has $0) is the carrier frequency because each